jniehus/vibed-qunit/README.md

 vibed-qunit
 ===========

-bringing qunit to the command line with vibed
+bringing qunit to the command line with [vibe.d](http://vibed.org "vibed.d")